mbakhoff/jpa-template/readme.md

 When something is unspecified then do what makes most sense.
 When confused, ask a lot of questions.

-+ Create an action for adding an owner
+* Create an action for adding a pet owner
-+ Create an action for adding a pet to an owner
+* Create an action for adding a pet to an owner
-+ Annotate the Pet class so that the pets are stored in a database table called "all_pets" and the pet name is stored in a database column called "pet_name".
-See the @Table and @Column annotations.
+* Annotate the `Pet` class so that the pets are stored in a database table called "all_pets" and the pet name is stored in a database column called "pet_name".
+  See the `@Table` and `@Column` annotations.
-+ Create an action for viewing all pets
+* Create an action for viewing all pets
-+ Create an action for viewing pets of the specified owner
+* Create an action for viewing pets of the specified owner
-+ Create an action for editing a pet's name
+* Create an action for editing a pet's name
-+ Create a new class Visit.
-A Visit contains a Pet, a Vet and the description of the visit.
+* Create a new class `Visit`.
+A visit contains a pet, a vet and the description of the visit.
 Pets and vets can have multiple visits.
-+ Create an action for adding visits
+* Create an action for adding visits
-+ Create an action for viewing all visits of the specified pet
+* Create an action for viewing all visits of the specified pet
-+ Create an action for deleting the specified Pet
+* Create an action for deleting the specified pet

 *Sample application inspired by https://github.com/spring-projects/spring-petclinic*